-The Austrian school of economics is a distinct tradition within economic theory that adheres more stringently to value as being subjective and theory as a matter of logic than does mainstream economics.
+The Austrian school of economics (Austrian economics) is a distinct tradition within economic theory that adheres more stringently to value as being subjective and theory as a matter of logic than does mainstream economics.
 Generally recognized as “free market economics,” the school is a positive theory tradition that uses a precise and rigorous methodology, and that has and continues to make important contributions to our understanding of markets and economics.

 The tradition has its origin in the publication of University of Vienna professor Carl Menger’s treatise Grundsätze der Volkswirtschaftslehre (Principles of Economics) in 1871.
 Menger’s work was one of three texts published in the 1870s that shaped modern economics by introducing marginal analysis.
 “Marginalism” is the recognition that people value and make decisions regarding goods and services in specific units.
 In other words, that one’s valuation of a good is the value of the next unit not all units – we do not value and act on water in general but the next gallon, glass, or bottle.

 Although all modern approaches to the study of economics are marginalist, Austrian economics stands out.
 Modern mainstream economics relies heavily on formal and mathematical modeling, often using unrealistic assumptions, but Austrian economics continues and builds on the tradition of economic reasoning that previously defined the discipline.